 Some of her most famous songs include “Dil Ko Laga Ke Humne,” “Kaahe Jiya Dole” (Anokhi Ada), “Meri Pyari Patang Chali Baadal Ke Sang (Dillagi),” “Dilwale Jal Jal Kar Hi Mar Jaana (Natak),” “Ek Rang Mein Sab Rang Jaate Hain (Haqdar),” “Jaisi Karni Waisi Bharni (Naya Zamana),” “Chandni Raat Hai Haay Kya Baat Ha (Chandni Raat),” “Manbhavan Sawan Aaya (Chandralekha),” and many more.

-However, her singing career was relatively short-lived.
-As the industry evolved, new voices emerged; her raw and untrained voice was no match for singers like Lata, Asha, Geeta, and Shamshad Begum.
-As her popularity as a singer declined, she again went to her mentor, Naushad Saab, who advised her to try acting and helped her get roles.
-Although she made her acting debut with Sudhir Phadke’s “Jai Bhim” in 1949, her proper debut came with Dilip Kumar’s starrer film Babul (1950).
+Although she came with a bang into music scene, her singing career was long.
+As the industry evolved, new voices emerged.
+Her raw and untrained voice was no match for singers like Lata, Asha, Geeta, and Shamshad Begum.
+As her popularity as a singer declined, she again went to her mentor, Naushad.
+He advised her to focus on acting and promised to help her gettin roles.
+She made her acting debut with Sudhir Phadke’s “Jai Bhim” in 1949 with small role.
+Her proper debut came with Dilip Kumar’s starrer film Babul (1950) where Naushad was giving music.

 Dilip Kumar, who was close with both Naushad Saab and Uma Devi, renamed her “Tun Tun” to suit her bubbly personality.
 After the success of Babul, she went on to do many films like “Dholak (1951),” “Deedar (1951),” “Baaz (1953),” “Gul Bahar (1954),” “Aar-Paar (1954),” “Uran Khatola (1955),” “Mr. & Mrs. ’55 (1955),” “Hatimtai Ki Beti (1955),” “Shree 420 (1955),” “Raj Hath (1956),” “Pocketmaar (1956),” “Jagte Raho (1956),” “C.I.D.
 (1956),” “Mirza Sahiban (1957),” “Pyaasa (1957),” “Solva Saal (1958),” “Phir Subah Hogi (1958),” “Lajwanti (1958),” and many more.